shreshh28-prog/shreshta/README.md

   1. generalization - (inheritance) is-a relationship
   2. association - has-a or part-of relationship
         a. composition and b. aggreggation - weak and strong association respectively.

+pced certificate, pcap certificate from python insitute - around 14000 to 17000 just like nptel course(also helpful) linuxfoundation.org

+ge,simons,tata electronics, ltts, isro - top electronics placements pre requisite - what subject u want to do, in deppth knowledge and confidence in the subject sem 1 -  s1   s2   s3   s4   s5    s6
+sem 2 -  s1   s2   s3   s4   s5    s6
+sem 3 -  s1   s2   s3   s4   s5    s6         write all subjects here and select fav subject and see if theres connectung subject in next sem
+sem 4 -  s1   s2   s3   s4   s5    s6         take 2 or more paths and study those subjects for knowledge and remain can be ignored
+sem 5 -  s1   s2   s3   s4   s5    s6         can get clarity on what career path should be chosen
+sem 6 -  s1   s2   s3   s4   s5    s6
+sem 7 -  s1   s2   s3   s4   s5    s6
+sem 8 -  s1   s2   s3   s4   s5    s6

+operations or codes to try on trees
+1. check if tree is empty
+2. check if tree has only the root and to be deleted
+3. check if the node being deleted is
+4. inorder, preorder,postorder traversals - instance method
+5.